hyphone/x1yoga3rd-linux/README.md

     - enable krstboot service
   - enables hibernation on Ubuntu
     - set the correct UUID of your swap in /etc/initramfs-tools/conf.d/resume
+  - tlp
-  - tlp (sets CPU govenor to balance_power while on battery) to conserve power
+      - sets CPU govenor to balance_power while on battery
+      - sets CPU govenor to performance while on AC

 ## Set the default scaling factor to 1